cardputer-dev/cardputer-site/docs/firmware.md

 MicroHydra is a simple MicroPython based app launcher designed for the M5Stack Cardputer.
 The main function of MicroHydra is to provide an interface to easily switch between MicroPython apps.
 And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer.
 Python scripts can be placed in the /apps folder on the flash, or in a /apps folder on a micro sd card.
 The launcher scans these two locations on startup.

-And since MicroHydra supports apps, find their app repository [here][mhydra-apps].
+And since MicroHydra supports apps, find the app repository [here][mhydra-apps].

 ## General Firmware

 ### [WebRadio][webradio]

-Stream internet radio directly to your cardputer
+Stream internet radio directly to your cardputer.

 ### [UserDemo Extended][userdemo-extended]